 Knowledge and understanding of generally accepted accounting principles (GAAP) preferred

-- List the Competencies.
-These are usually soft skills or abilities such as communication which are needed to do the job.
-They are necessary to find exactly what you want and they set clear expectations for someone looking at the job advertisement.
-They will also help you develop behavioral interview For example, if you need someone with excellent communication and organizational skills, you could use:
+These are usually soft skills or abilities which are needed to do the job.
+They are necessary to find exactly what you want.
+Furthermore, they set clear expectations for someone looking at the job advertisement.
+They will also help you develop behavioral interview questions if you prefer.

 Ability to clearly and concisely communicate with all levels of the organization and customers